POP Appeal Launched

 What is Protect Our Parks?
 Why did it file suit?

 Protect Our Parks is a not-for-profit organization founded in 2007.
 It supports locating the OPC on Chicago’s South Side, but not on public parkland.
-It originated in a successful effort to combat a plan to permit the Latin School, a private educational institution, to take over an existing natural grass field in Lincoln Park used for open public recreational activities in order to build an artificial turf soccer field that would be under the primary control of the Latin School.
+It originated in a successful effort to combat a plan to permit the Latin School, a private educational institution, to take over land in Lincoln Park.
 Seeing similar issues in the plan to cede public land in Jackson Park to the Obama Foundation for the construction of the Obama Presidential Center, POP joined with retired attorney, author and environmentalist Charlotte Adelman to file suit in federal court in mid-May 2018 to block what it views as an abuse of the public trust by the City and Chicago Park District, setting the stage for a “David v.
 Goliath” legal contest.

 What was JPW’s relationship to the POP lawsuit?